decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-08-12-non-uniform-weak-validity.md

 Note that weak validity in omission is similar to [external validity](https://decentralizedthoughts.github.io/2022-12-12-what-about-validity/) in the Byzantine setting.

-Note that uniform agreement in omission is similar to provable agreement in the Byzantine setting.
+Note that uniform agreement in omission is analogous to provable agreement in the Byzantine setting.
 Provable agreement allows clients and other offline parties to verify the agreement outcome.

-Indeed, the broadcast protocol in omission is similar to the [Dolev Strong broadcast](https://decentralizedthoughts.github.io/2019-12-22-dolev-strong/) in the Byzantine setting that has external validity but is not provable.
+Indeed, the broadcast protocol in omission is similar to the [Dolev Strong broadcast](https://decentralizedthoughts.github.io/2019-12-22-dolev-strong/) in the Byzantine setting which provides external validity but not provable agreement.

 ## Acknowledgments

+We thank Amit Aminov for pointing out an error in a previous version.

 Please leave comments on [X](https://x.com/ittaia/status/1955311880840315205)